zhiangcheng/zhiangcheng/README.md

 ## 👤 About me

-My research focuses on neuroscience, ophthalmology, and other diseases with substantial genetic components.
+My research focuses on neuroscience, ophthalmology, and other diseases with substantial genetic contexts.
 I investigate the molecular mechanisms underlying these conditions through integrative multi-omics analyses, including genomics, proteomics, transcriptomics, and metabolomics.